-The development of mines and related facilities is contingent upon governmental approvals that are complex and time consuming to obtain and which involve multiple governmental agencies.
+The development of mines and related facilities is contingent upon governmental approvals that are complex and time consuming to obtain and which may involve the coordination of multiple governmental agencies.
 Environmental and regulatory review has become a long, complex and uncertain process that can cause potentially significant delays.
-Obtaining these government approvals includes among other things, obtaining environmental assessments and engaging with interested parties.
+Obtaining these government approvals includes among other things, completing environmental assessments and engaging with local communities.
 See 'Engagement with Canada's First Nations and Métis' for more information regarding Denison's community engagement.
-In addition, future changes in governments, regulations and policies, such as those affecting Denison's mining operations, uranium transport and international trade, could materially and adversely affect Denison's results of operations and financial condition in a particular period or its long-term business prospects.
+In addition, future changes in governments, regulations and policies, such as those affecting Denison's mining operations and uranium transport, could materially and adversely affect Denison's results of operations and financial condition in a particular period or its long-term business prospects.

 The ability of the Company to obtain and maintain permits and approvals and to successfully explore and evaluate properties and/or develop and operate mines may be adversely affected by real or perceived impacts associated with its activities that affect the environment and human health and safety at its projects and in the surrounding communities.
-The real or perceived impacts of the activities of other mining companies, locally or globally, may also adversely affect our ability to obtain and maintain permits and approvals.
+The real or perceived impacts of the activities of other mining companies, locally or globally, may also adversely affect the Company's ability to obtain and maintain permits and approvals.
 The Company is uncertain as to whether all necessary permits will be obtained or renewed on acceptable terms or in a timely manner.
-Any significant delays in obtaining or renewing such permits or licences in the future could have a material adverse effect on Denison.
+Any significant delays in obtaining or renewing such permits or licenses in the future could have a material adverse effect on Denison.

-Denison suspended certain activities at Wheeler River during 2020, including the EA process, which is on the critical path to achieving the project development schedule outlined in the PFS.
-An important part of the EA process involves extensive engagement and consultation with various interested parties.
-Accordingly, the decision to suspend the EA was motivated by the significant social and economic disruptions that emerged at the onset of the COVID-19 pandemic, and other fiscal prudence measures.
-While the EA process has resumed, the Company is not currently able to estimate the impact to the project development schedule, cost estimates or other project development assumptions and projections outlined in the PFS, and users are specifically cautioned against relying on the estimates provided therein regarding the start of pre-production activities in 2021 and first production in 2024.
+On March 20, 2020, Denison announced a temporary suspension of activities related to the EA for the Wheeler River project, an important part of which involves extensive in-person engagement and consultation with various interested parties.
+Accordingly, the decision to suspend the EA was partially motivated by the significant social and economic disruptions that emerged as a result of the COVID-19 pandemic.
+The EA process is a key element of the Wheeler River project's critical path.
+While the EA process has resumed, the Company is not currently able to estimate the impact of the temporary suspension on the project development schedule, cost estimates or other project development assumptions and projections outlined in the PFS, and users are specifically cautioned against relying on the estimates provided therein regarding the start of pre-production activities in 2021 and first production in 2024.

 Denison expends significant financial and managerial resources to comply with such laws and regulations.
-Denison anticipates it will have to continue to do so as the historic trend toward stricter government regulation may continue.
+Denison anticipates it will have to continue to do so as the trend toward stricter government regulation may continue.
 Because legal requirements are frequently changing and subject to interpretation, Denison is unable to predict the ultimate cost of compliance with these requirements or their effect on operations.
 While the Company has taken great care to ensure full compliance with its legal obligations, there can be no assurance that the Company has been or will be in full compliance with all of these laws and regulations, or with all permits and approvals that it is required to have.

 Failure to comply with applicable laws, regulations and permitting requirements, even inadvertently, may result in enforcement actions.
-These actions may result in orders issued by regulatory or judicial authorities causing operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment or remedial actions, which may have a material adverse effect on the Company.
-Companies engaged in uranium exploration, evaluation, mining or milling activities may be required to compensate others who suffer loss or damage by reason of such activities and may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations.
+These actions may result in orders issued by regulatory or judicial authorities causing operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment or remedial actions.
+Companies may be required to compensate others who suffer loss or damage by reason of their exploration or other activities and may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations.